silicon-heaven/shv-doc/src/rpctransportlayer/stream.md

   only after `ETX` (not after `ATX`).

-The transport error is detected if there is no byte received from other side for more that 5 seconds during the message transfer or when `STX` or `ATX` is received before `EXT` or if `CRC32` do not match received data (on channels with possible corruption such as RS232 and not TCP/IP).
+The transport error is detected if there is no byte received from other side for more than 5 seconds during the message transfer or when `STX` or `ATX` is received before `EXT` or if `CRC32` do not match received data (on channels with possible corruption such as RS232 and not TCP/IP).